tiptoppress/seo-link-extension/README.md

 2. Download the widget excension.
 3. Upload it to the plugins folder of your blog.
 4. Activate the plugin through the 'Plugins' menu in WordPress
-5. Now, goto the Widgets page of the Appearance section and configure the Excerpt Extension.
+5. Now, goto the Widgets page of the Appearance section and configure the SEO and Link Add-on.

 ## Changelog
 #### 0.2 - November 27 2017 =